DSC-SPIDAL/mlcommons-cosmoflow/README-singularity.md

 ## Pulling the image

-To get the sif image you must run the following commands in Rivanna
+To get the sif image you must run the following commands in Rivanna in the $PROJECT directory

 ```
 rivanna> mkdir dockerIMG